scottmillers/vscode-devcontainers-getting-started/README.md

     Machine "podman-machine-default" started successfully
     ```

+    **Note**: Docker desktop runs as root by default.
+Podman runs rootless by default.
+Some products like `terraform login` will not work unless the container is running as root.
+If you run into issue try running as root and see if that fixes the problem.

 ## Step 2: Test Podman Install

 1. Download and run a container image from the RedHat registry